 I’ve been a caretaker my entire life.
 I've always been described as a good listener, someone who enjoys helping others solve problems and knows how to get things done.
 I recently completed an assignment with my spiritual counselor in which I had to identify my strengths as a small child.
 The one that jumped off the page was, “I always wanted to do nice things for others."
 Typical statement of a little girl who grew up to be a nurse, right?
 I became a licensed practical nurse at the age of 20, and a registered nurse with an Associate’s Degree at the age of 21.
 Over a 30 year career as a nurse I worked in several different specialty areas and eventually earned my Master’s degree.
 The highlights of my career were teaching nursing students at a Pennsylvania State University and working in the emergency room.
 Providing patient education and advocacy was the best part of my job.

-What an honor and a privilege it is to create a space for those on a healing journey, to become more courageous and vulnerable than they ever have before.
+What an honor and a privilege it is to create a space for those on a healing journey, and guide others to become more courageous and vulnerable than they ever have before.
 I find joy in guiding a client into their first day of living their authentic life and onward to a destination of healing.
 That is a beautiful thing to be a part of.

 Gastrointestinal Health Challenges